HallLab/clarite-python/docs/source/usage.rst

 Describe
   Functions used to gather information about data

-IO
+Load
-  Functions used to load, convert, and save data
+  Functions used to load data from different formats or sources

 Modify
   Functions used to filter and/or modify data